All you need to know about National Remembrance Day in the Netherlands

 National Remembrance Day in the Netherlands is a day when we can remember those who died in WWII and other conflicts during that time period.

 Dodenherdenking is held on May 4 each year.
 It’s a day when the Dutch can commemorate the soldiers and civilians who died in WWII and other conflicts.
-This takes place during a two-minute silence, at 8 PM on that day.
+This takes place during a two-minute silence at 8 PM on that day.

 What does May 4 look like in the Netherlands?

-A lot of Dutch people participate in the commemorations of National Remembrance Day.
 Many observe the two-minute silence and find it important to do so.
-However, young people, in particular, want more attention to be paid to current wars and victims, according to the NOS.
+However, young people, in particular, want more attention to be paid to current wars and victims, reports the NOS.

 Dutch-rememberance-day-in-the-Dam-square